+We are deeply embedded in the community forging partnerships to take on projects that have local, national and international impact.
+We take on complex challenges, and work collaboratively to find and implement solutions.
 We work with more than 800 community partners -- and our students are a part of the solution before they graduate.
 Through nearly 400 internships, service-oriented projects and other hands-on opportunities, our students contribute more than 600,000 hours of service each year.

 As part of two classes in Tourism and Development (TDM 372 & TDM 402) and in collaboration with the Center for Sustainable Tourism, teams of students tie community needs and economic development efforts to strengthen tourism development.
 Groups have worked on projects for both rural and metro areas including Globe, Marana, Greenlee, Bisbee, Wickenburg, Maricopa, Peoria, and Scottsdale.